percit/tic_tac-toe/README.md

 TODO:

--check Game class
+- use move and copy constructors (and assigment operators)

+- add tests (catch for example)

--write rest of the code
+- clean up sloppy parts of code

--use move semantics as exercise

--add gtests
+- check Game class

+- change if switching player works

-- use more modern c++ features
+- add more modern c++ features